 There are no pre-entry requirements for this qualification.
-However, centres must ensure that learners are able to complete this qualification, for example, through completing a skills scan to ensure they can work at the appropriate level.
+However centres must ensure that learners are able to complete this qualification, for example, through completing a skills scan to ensure they can work at the appropriate level.

-2.3 Qualification Structure
+2.3.
+Qualification Structure

-This qualification is made up of 1 mandatory unit.
-To be awarded this qualification the learner must achieve 6 credits from the mandatory unit as shown in the table below.
+To be awarded this qualification the learner must achieve 2 mandatory units as shown in the table(s) below.